mukhal/arabic-UlmFit/README.md

 ## Instructions
-## This is my Own Implementation of the Universal Language Model Finetuning For Text Classification.
-Note that this README is based on the README provided at Fastai repo.
+### This is my Own Implementation of the Universal Language Model Finetuning For Text Classification.
+Note that the first part of the README is based on the README provided at Fastai repo.

 ### 0. Preparing Wikipedia